-- Wild Teen Party: All right, so the twins aren't teen yet, but the party they hold still turn into this.
-They aren't punished for it, however, because they clean up well after it before Kevin returns and the truth Kevin gets about it is not quite full-fledged.
+- Wild Teen Party: All right, so the twins aren't teens yet, but the party they hold still turn into this.
+They aren't punished for it, however, because they clean up well before Kevin returns, and the truth Kevin gets about it is not quite full-fledged.

 - Will They or Won't They?: Between Kevin and Carrie.
-Nope, but only because the show was Cut Short - the Season Finale ended with the two of them admitting their feelings as Carrie left for the summer.
+Nope, but only because the show was Cut Short - the Season Finale ends with the two of them admitting their feelings as Carrie leaves for the summer.

 - Witch with a Capital "B": The dialogue between Carrie and Mrs. Baker regarding Mr. Fillmore's sister, whom Mrs. Baker dislikes:Carrie: What is she, some kind of witch?Mrs. Baker: You're only one letter off.